Remnants of the nonrelativistic Casimir effect on the lattice: Introduction

-{\it Introduction.}---The zero-point energy is a fundamental concept prediceted in quantum mechanics.
+Zero-point energy is a fundamental concept predicted in quantum mechanics.
 In fact, the Casimir effect \cite{Casimir:1948dh} is a quantum phenomenon induced by the zero-point energy for photons confined by a spatial boundary condition and was experimentally established ~\cite{Lamoreaux:1996wh} (see Refs.~\cite{Plunien:1986ca,Mostepanenko:1988bs,Bordag:2001qi,Milton:2001yy,Klimchitskaya:2009cw} for reviews).
-The photonic Casimir effect will be useful in the field of nanophotonics~\cite{Gong:2020ttb}, while analogous effects for lattice degrees of freedom in solid states, such as electrons, phonons, and magnons, will open novel engineering fields which may be named {\it Casimir electronics} and {\it Casimir spintronics}.
+The photonic Casimir effect will be useful in the field of nanophotonics~\cite{Gong:2020ttb}, while analogous effects for quantum fields on the lattice in solid states, such as electrons, phonons, and magnons, will open engineering fields which may be named {\it Casimir electronics} and {\it Casimir spintronics}.